The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting

 \begin{enumerate} \item[(i)] Our theorems concern the mean field limit of the ensemble Kalman filter; it is of interest to study finite particle approximations of the mean field limit, along the lines of the work in \cite{le2009large,MR2860672} and analogous continuous time analyses in \cite{ding2021ensemble,ding2021ensembleb,ding2020ensemble}.
 Analysis of mean field limits of interacting particle systems is an established field; interfacing the natural metrics employed for such analyses (Wasserstein) with those employed here (weighted TV) will be required.

-\item[(ii)] We have made strong assumptions on $\Phi(\placeholder)$ and $H(\placeholder)$ in this paper; developing proofs which relax these assumptions, is important.
-It will likely require use of Lyapunov functions and lead to bounds which hold in high probability with respect to the observed data.
+\item[(ii)] We have made boundedness assumptions on $\Psi(\placeholder)$ and $h(\placeholder)$ in this paper.
+Developing proofs which relax these assumptions, allowing consideration of small nonlinear perturbations of the Kalman filter setting, for example, will be very valuable.

-\item[(iii)] Our error bounds are for a finite number of steps and, as with all finite time error estimates that employ a stability plus consistency implies convergence approach, lead to error constants which grow exponentially with the time horizon.
-Generalizing to long-time estimates, using assumptions on the long-term stability, or even ergodicity, of the true filter, would be of great interest.
-Related issues are widely studied for the true filtering distribution; see \cite{ocone1996asymptotic,del2001stability,van2009uniform,tong2012ergodicity,crisan2020stable} for example.
+\item[(iii)] Our error bounds are for a finite number of steps and, as is typical of finite time error estimates that employ a consistency plus stability implies convergence approach, lead to error constants which grow exponentially with the time horizon.
+The literature on analysis of numerical methods for non-autonomous dynamical systems demonstrates that going beyond finite time error estimates that grow in time is, in general, not possible \cite{stuart1998dynamical}; in that context, generalizing to long-time estimates requires assumptions on the long-term stability, or even ergodicity, of the dynamical system.
+Such long-term stability issues are widely studied for the true filtering distribution -- see~\cite{ocone1996asymptotic,del2001stability,van2009uniform,tong2012ergodicity,crisan2020stable,sanz2015long} for example; they are complicated by the fact that the nonlinear evolution equation for the filtering distribution is non-autonomous due to the observation signal.
+In the context of the EnKF such stability estimates are used in the paper \cite{MR3784489} which identifies linear and Gaussian filtering problems in which it is possible to generalize the large particle asymptotic analyses of~\cite{le2009large,mandel2011convergence}.
+There is also analysis of the EnKF for nonlinear non-Gaussian problems, such as the data assimilation problem for the Navier-Stokes equation, but this work concerns only accuracy of state estimation, not the entire filtering distribution~\cite{kelly2014well,biswas2024unified}.